Introduction

 - Distance from Vridh Badri: Approximately 10 km

-- Highlights: Narsingh Temple, Kalpavriksha Tree, Valley of Flowers trek, Hemkund Sahib Gurudwara and proximity to other Badri temples.
+- Highlights: Narsingh Temple, Kalpavriksha Tree, Valley of Flowers trek, Hemkund Sahib gurudwara and proximity to other Badri temples.

 - Tapovan Hot Springs – Natural Wonder